stvmlbrn/stvmlbrn.github.io/_posts/2016-9-10-coordinate-asyncronous-operations-in-node.js-using-promise.map.md

   </code>
 </pre>

 Done!
-As you can see, line 21 will return a promise for each record in the results from step 1.
-However, the outer `Promise.map()` function will make sure that all those promises are fulfilled before moving to step 3.
+As you can see, the inner `sequelize.query` will return a promise for each record in the results from step 1.
+However, the `Promise.map()` function will make sure that all those promises are fulfilled before moving to step 3.
 Perfect.

 Read the [complete documentation](http://bluebirdjs.com/docs/api/promise.map.html) on the Bluebird website.